filamentphp/filament/packages/app/docs/04-pages/01-getting-started.md

 This command will create two files - a page class in the `/Pages` directory of the Filament directory, and a view in the `/pages` directory of the Filament views directory.

-Page classes are all full-page [Livewire](https://laravel-livewire.com) components with a few extra utilities you can use with the admin panel.
+Page classes are all full-page [Livewire](https://laravel-livewire.com) components with a few extra utilities you can use with the App Framework.

 ## Conditionally hiding pages in navigation